Srinithigit-hub/SALES_TREND_VISUALIZATION/README.md

 Tools Used:

-Data visualization: Chart.js / Recharts / Matplotlib (depending on your stack)
+●Data visualization: Chart.js / Recharts / Matplotlib (depending on your stack)

-Data source: Sample / CSV / Database
+●Data source: Sample / CSV / Database
-Python
+●Python
-pandas
+●pandas

-How to Use
+How to Use:
 Replace the sample data with your actual sales dataset.
 Ensure the date/month field is properly formatted.
 Run the visualization script or component to generate updated charts.